Gregory Bateson: Ecological anthropology and cybernetics

 Bateson presents Occidental epistemology as a method of thinking that leads to a mindset in which man exerts an autocratic rule over all cybernetic systems.
 In exerting his autocratic rule man changes the environment to suit him and in doing so he unbalances the natural cybernetic system of controlled competition and mutual dependency.
 The purpose-driven accumulation of knowledge ignores the supreme cybernetic system and leads to the eventual breakdown of the entire system.
 Bateson claims that man will never be able to control the whole system because it does not operate in a linear fashion and if man creates his own rules for the system, he opens himself up to becoming a slave to the self-made system due to the non-linear nature of cybernetics.
 Lastly, man's technological prowess combined with his scientific hubris gives him the potential to irrevocably damage and destroy the supreme cybernetic system, instead of just disrupting the system temporally until the system can self-correct.

 Bateson argues for a position of humility and acceptance of the natural cybernetic system instead of scientific arrogance as a solution.
 He believes that humility can come about by abandoning the view of operating through consciousness alone.
 Consciousness is only one way in which to obtain knowledge and without complete knowledge of the entire cybernetic system disaster is inevitable.
-The limited conscious must be combined with the unconscious in complete synthesis.
+The limited conscious must be combined with the unconscious in a complete synthesis.
 Only when thought and emotion are combined in whole is man able to obtain complete knowledge.
-He believed that religion and art are some of the few areas in which a man is acting as a whole individual in complete consciousness.
+He believed that religion and art are some of the few areas in which a man acts as a whole individual in complete consciousness.
 By acting with this greater wisdom of the supreme cybernetic system as a whole man can change his relationship to Mind from one of schism, in which he is endlessly tied up in constant competition, to one of complementarity.
 Bateson argues for a culture that promotes the most general wisdom and is able to flexibly change within the supreme cybernetic system.